x-atlas-consortia/ubkg-etl/neo4j/README.md

 - a "base set" directory of CSV files that represent the UMLS set, appended with ontologies that are common to all UBKG implementation.
 - folders with names that start with "save", that are intermediate folders created in the generation framework workflow.

-These files should be excluded in a .gitignore file.

 Eventually, the neo4j path should move to a Globus collection.